pocl/pocl/doc/sphinx/source/env_variables.rst

 - **POCL_MAX_WORK_GROUP_SIZE**

  Forces the maximum WG size returned by the device or kernel work group queries to be at most this number.
+For certain devices, this is can only be lower than their hardware limits.

 - **POCL_MEMORY_LIMIT**